Meenkashi-analytics01/zepto-product-analysis/README.md

-#🛒 Zepto Product Analysis
-📌 Project Overview
+# 🛒 **Zepto Product Analysis**

+## 📌 **Project Overview**
 This project performs an end-to-end Exploratory Data Analysis (EDA) on Zepto's product catalog.
 The goal is to understand inventory distribution, pricing strategies, and stock availability in the quick-commerce space.

-##🛠 Tools & Techniques
+## 🛠 **Tools and technologies**
-Language: Python
+* Language: Python

-Libraries: Pandas, NumPy, Matplotlib, Seaborn
+* Libraries: Pandas, NumPy, Matplotlib, Seaborn

-Data Cleaning: Handled outliers in mrp and discountpercent using Winsorization to maintain data integrity.
+* Data Cleaning: Handled outliers in mrp and discountpercent using Winsorization to maintain data integrity.

-Analysis: Categorical grouping and stock-out percentage calculations.
+* Analysis: Categorical grouping and stock-out percentage calculations.

-##📊 Key Insights
+## 📊 **Key Insights**
-Inventory Mix: Cooking Essentials and Munchies are the largest categories (514 items each), representing the core of Zepto's high-frequency sales.
+* Inventory Mix: Cooking Essentials and Munchies are the largest categories (514 items each), representing the core of Zepto's high-frequency sales.

-Pricing Strategy: The average discount across the platform is healthy, with peak discounts reaching 51% on competitive snack items.
+* Pricing Strategy: The average discount across the platform is healthy, with peak discounts reaching 51% on competitive snack items.

-Availability: Identified that 12% of the catalog (453 items) was out of stock at the time of data collection, indicating potential supply chain gaps in specific niches.
+* Availability: Identified that 12% of the catalog (453 items) was out of stock at the time of data collection, indicating potential supply chain gaps in specific niches.

-Data Quality: Successfully handled a dataset of 3,732 products with zero missing values after pre-processing.
+* Data Quality: Successfully handled a dataset of 3,732 products with zero missing values after pre-processing.

-##💡 Why this is good:
-Specific Numbers: Using numbers like "12%" or "51%" proves you actually looked at the data.

-Business Impact: Mentioning "supply chain gaps" shows you think like a business analyst, not just a coder.

-Technical Terminology: Including "Winsorization" shows you have statistical knowledge beyond basic df.dropna().

-## 🚀 Conclusion
-This project helps understand product behavior and pricing strategy in quick-commerce platforms.
+💡 Why This Project Stands Out
+* Data-Driven: Uses specific metrics like 51% discounts to prove deep data exploration.

+* Business Mindset: Connects "Out of Stock" counts to supply chain gaps, showing analytical thinking.

+* Advanced Techniques: Demonstrates Winsorization for outlier handling, going beyond basic data cleaning  df.dropna().

+* Market Relevance: Analyzes the Quick-Commerce sector (Zepto), showing awareness of current industry trends.